 Make your influence positive; start a conversation today with your colleagues and families about listening to and valuing the voice of children and young people.

-In recognition of National Child Protection Week 2022, we asked Diocesan Catholic schools and St Nicholas Early Education and OOSH services to decorate their school or service gate, fence, or alternative space in line with the theme, ‘Every child, in every community, needs a fair go’.
+In recognition of National Child Protection Week 2023, we asked our Catholic schools and St Nicholas services to decorate their gate, fence or alternative space in-line with the theme, ‘Where we start matters’.